 Bottom line for this section:

 The balanced approach is to use the deductive method from the premise True God and True Man, alongside the inductive method to exegete the miracle stories in the Gospels.
 The teachings of the Epistles, particularly Phil.
 2:6-8, are equally important.
-I believe the theologians are right, and Jesus may not have made use of the attributes, but he kept them while a human.
+I believe the theologians are right, and Jesus may not have made use of the attributes, but he kept them while he was a human, in his “earth suit.”
 Thus, sacrificing the theologians’ deductions on the altar of induction is risky, because our interpretation of the miracle stories could be deficient.
 Alternatively, it could be that Jesus may have indeed used both by his divine nature and the power of the Spirit, by the will of the Father.
 I don’t believe some theologians would deny this, but in fact would affirm it.

 But even if a teacher still insists on believing that the miracles were done only by the power of the Spirit and the Father’s will, then this is not evidence that some attributes were “lopped off.”
 Over-interpreting silence, without factoring in the theology of John’s Gospels (and the Synoptics) and the Epistles, goes too far.
 To deny Jesus some attributes based on our interpretation of the miracle stories is indirect and too perilous because we turn him into an anachronistic, Gnostic sub-deity.
 We skate on thin ice towards heresy.